JhonathanMusa/node-mongo/README.md

 # node-mongo
-Simple crud with node and mongo
+Simple crud with MongoDb, Express and NodeJs